-Oldest ISO 9001:2015 certified Rudraksha Organisation in the world.
-Your Trusted Brand Since 1997
+Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 Certified Rudraksha Organization in the World | Your Trusted Brand Since 1997

-» Informational Articles » God-Goddess » Explore Everything about God Varuna Devta
+Explore Everything About God Varuna Devta

-Hinduism is filled with numerous formidable and strong Gods and Goddesses with extraordinary divine powers.
+Hinduism is filled with numerous formidable Gods and Goddesses with extraordinary divine powers.
 Most are aware of the mythologies of popular deities such as Krishna, Durga, Ganesha, among many others.
 However, there are several Gods and Goddesses whose intriguing tales are not celebrated by many yet.
 Let’s take a look at one of the lesser-known Gods of Indian mythology – Lord Varuna.

 Venerated as the God of Water, Lord Varuna and his influence expand to the underwater universe.
 The Hindu Goddess Varuni is believed to be his consort.
 His mount is said to be the Makara (mythical sea-creature or crocodile) and his weapon of choice is the Pasha (noose).
 Lord Varuna is a deity who is believed to be the guardian of the western direction.